 - MPP’s experience in facilitating access through its voluntary licensing mechanism means that it could play a central role in applying its intellectual property and licensing expertise to patented products and technologies identified in the fight against COVID-19 to facilitate availability to those who need them most.

-- On 31 March 2020, MPP temporarily expanded its mandate to include any health technology that could contribute to the global response to COVID-19.
+- On 31 March 2020, MPP expanded its mandate to include any health technology that could contribute to the global response to COVID-19.

 Access Useful Resources

 - The Coronavirus Disease (COVID-19) page from WHO

 - The COVID-19 Technology Access Pool (C-TAP) page from WHO